Reference

 You can use our PHP SDK to:

-Encrypting data with our backend SDKs instead of Inbound Relay may expose you to greater compliance burden because plaintext data touches your server before it is encrypted.
+Encrypting/Decrypting data with our backend SDKs instead of Inbound Relay may expose you to greater compliance burden because your server handles plaintext data.

 Instead you can: